-FIGURE 4: ANNUAL DISCONNECTION RATES FOR LARGE UTILITIES, 2010-2022

-Historically, CARE and FERA customers have higher annual average disconnection rates compared to all other customers (including Medical Baseline).
-This trend continued in 2020, albeit with many fewer disconnections performed due to the disconnection moratorium.
-In particular, FERA customers' disconnection rates have been the highest among all customer groups for all electric utilities across most years in the previous decade.33 Beginning in 2017, the annual average disconnection rate of PG&E FERA customers entered a substantial decline, and the annual average disconnection rate for PG&E CARE customers exceeded FERA customers for the first time in 2019 and 2020.
+FIGURE 3: ANNUAL DISCONNECTION RATES FOR LARGE UTILITIES, 2010-2023 fewer disconnections performed due to the disconnection moratorium.
+In particular, FERA customers' disconnection rates have been the highest among all customer groups for all electric utilities across most years in the previous decade.
+Beginning in 2017, the annual average disconnection rate of PG&E FERA customers entered a substantial decline, and the annual average disconnection rate for PG&E CARE customers exceeded FERA customers for the first time in 2019 and 2020.
 After the moratorium was lifted in 2022, however, this trend was no longer prevalent and the disconnection rate of CARE and FERA customers for PG&E and SCE, the only two IOUs to issue disconnections, has been below that of all customers.
+In 2023, non-CARE/FERA customers had a higher disconnection rate than that of CARE and FERA customers.
+PG&E FERA customers had a disconnection rate of 3.50% and CARE customers at 2.15% compared to 3.53% for non-CARE/FERA customers.